Adnankhalid606/blog-app/README.md

 # Blog Application

-A full-stack blog application built with React, Node.js, Express, and MySQL.
-It includes authentication, role-based access, blog review, and image uploads.
+A full-stack blog management system built with React, Node.js, Express, and MySQL.

-This project was built as a learning project with a focus on clear folder structure, reusable frontend components, and a simple REST API.
+The project was developed as a portfolio and learning project to practice full-stack application development using a modern React frontend and a RESTful Express backend.
+It includes authentication, role-based authorization, blog moderation, image uploads, Markdown support, and a structured MVC architecture.

 ## Features